900 Maryvale Drive

 of theological issues that provide the framework for our preaching, teaching and leadership at St. Luke Lutheran Church.

-For more information please speak with the Pastor.
+For more information please speak with Pastor Phil.

 In all of this, we affirm and identify with the Lutheran confessions and teachings as part of the Lutheran Church Missouri Synod.